What Is Cub Scouting?

 4. Involving Family and Home

-Whether a Cub Scout lives with two parents or one, a foster family, or other relatives, his family is an important part of Cub Scouting.
-Parents and adult family members provide leadership and support for Cub Scouting and help ensure that boys have a good experience in the program.
+Whether a Cub Scout lives with two parents or one, a foster family, or other relatives, their family is an important part of Cub Scouting.
+Parents and adult family members provide leadership and support for Cub Scouting and help ensure that youth have a good experience in the program.

 5. Participating in Activities